soumyaranjanmahunta1/soumyaranjanmahunta1/README.md

 - 📫 How to reach me **happysoumya3@gmail.com**

-- After B-tech in EE i found very much interest in web-devlopement so then i joined Masai School for Full-Stack Devlopement And I have very much intrest in Photos and videos Editing,Travelling.
+- After B-tech in EE i found very much interest in web-devlopement so then i joined Masai School for Full-Stack Devlopement And also I have very much intrest in Photos and videos Editing,Travelling.

 - 📄 Know about my experiences [https://drive.google.com/file/d/1BPWinV-VIs8Sj5niO4hdnj1jwPQN5Vwj/view?usp=share_link]()